 After reading this article, you will:

-But first, check if we are on the same page about lead qualification definition:
+But first, check if we are on the same page about the lead qualification definition:

 Lead Qualification is the process of determining whether a captured lead is a good fit for purchasing your product.